Since sharing this note of reflections and next steps, local media have highlighted Richmond Justice over the radio and online:

 So what’s next?
 We were honored to have all of the portraits—plus memorable quotes, a photo essay, and a short film—on display in an exhibit at UR Downtown.
 The exhibit opened on Friday, February 3rd, attracting over 150 people, including men and women we interviewed, students, and community members.
 The exhibit closed on March 24 after hosting dozens of nonprofits, civic agencies, and conferences in the gallery.

-Richmond Justice is currently displayed at the John Marshall House as the inaugural exhibit in the new "Justice Gallery," organized by Preservation Virginia.
+Richmond Justice was then displayed at the John Marshall House as the inaugural exhibit in the new "Justice Gallery," organized by Preservation Virginia.

 Thanks again for your support.